 3.0 Membership

-3.1 Each Yukon First Nation that signs the Memorandum of Understanding on Education Partnership amongst certain Yukon First Nations, Canada and Yukon may appoint a technical representative to FNEC.
+3.1 Each Yukon First Nation may appoint a representative to FNEC.

-3.2 The CYFN Director of Education will also be a member of FNEC.
+3.2 The CYFN Director of Education will be an ex-officio member of FNEC.

 4.0 Meetings

 4.1 Meetings.
 FNEC will meet at least quarterly for at least two days, subject to the availability of funding.
 Additional meetings may be called if required.
 Meetings will be scheduled as far in advance as possible.
 FNEC will attempt to hold meetings in Yukon communities based on available funding wherever possible.